zacharywilliams05/Threat-Hunting-Network-Slowdown/README.md

 **Goal:** Gather relevant data from logs, network traffic, and endpoints.

-Consider inspecting the logs for excessive successful/failed connections from any devices.
+Inspect logs for excessive successful/failed connections from any devices.
 If discovered, pivot and inspect those devices for any suspicious file or process events.

-**Activity:** Ensure data is available from all key sources for analysis.

-Ensure the relevant tables contain recent logs:
+We will be using the following tables:
 - `DeviceNetworkEvents`
 - `DeviceFileEvents`
 - `DeviceProcessEvents`